 Each month we have a speaker, competition and a bloom of the month.

-Marchwood WI has a Book Club, Darts, Skittles and Quiz teams.
+Marchwood WI has a Book Club and a Quiz team.
 The members also belong to local groups such as “Stitch and Chat” and the “Solid Silver Club”.